rahulsivalenka/nx-monorepo-design-system-tryout/README.md

 # Create a new nx workspace with monorepo preset.
 Skip --package-manager if using npm
 npx create-nx-workspace nx-monorepo-design-system-tryout --package-manager=pnpm --preset=react-monorepo

+# If the name of the app is given as base-app, we can run it using
+nx serve base-app

 # Add a button component as react library using
 # Can use any project structure for the packages.
 Ex. instead of libs/components/button we can use packages/components/button or packages/button
 # Change options based on your test runner and bundler